Bhagavad Gita Chapter 6 Verse 14 Meaning

 What is the main idea of Bhagavad Gita 6.14?

 Serene-minded, fearless, firm in the vow of a Brahmachari, having controlled their mind, thinking of Me and balanced in mind, let them sit, having Me as their supreme goal.
-This verse emphasizes meditation with clarity and purpose.
+Situated within the chapter on The Yoga of Meditation, this verse contributes to the Gita's exploration of meditation and its...

 How can I apply Bhagavad Gita 6.14 in daily life?